Braunau am Inn: Adolf Hitler's birthplace

-In the course of the process of coming to terms with the history of Austria in the time of National Socialism, the Braunau mayor Gerhard Skiba in April 1989 — two weeks before Hitler's centenary — took the initiative and placed a memorial stone in front of the building.
+In the process of coming to terms with the history of Austria in the time of National Socialism, the mayor of Braunau, Gerhard Skiba, presided over the installation of the Hitler birthplace memorial stone in front of the building.
+The installation took place in April 1989, two weeks before Hitler's centenary.
 The stone, commemorating the victims of World War II, is made of granite from the quarry at the Mauthausen concentration camp.
 It states, Für Frieden, Freiheit und Demokratie.
 Nie wieder Faschismus.
 Millionen Tote mahnen ("For peace, freedom and democracy; never again fascism: millions of dead remind us").
 The memorial also serves as a disincentive to "Hitler tourism".
-In 1972 the Austrian government took over the main lease on the building to further discourage any notion of making it a pilgrimage site, and continues to pay its current owner approximately 4,800 euros in monthly rental.
-Austria's government has since announced that the house would be torn down and replaced with a new building that has no association with Adolf Hitler.
-The demolition was recommended by a government-appointed commission and the plan still required formalization via legislation and a parliamentary vote.
+In 2011, the Lebenhilfe moved out and the Ministry requested permission to renovate the property.
+But Gerlinde Pommer, the then current owner, refused and she also refused the offer by the Ministry to purchase the house.
+The house has remained vacant since then.

+Also in 2011, the Braunau town council voted to revoke any honorary citizenship that may have been conferred on Hitler in 1933.
+The action was described as "precautionary", as no archival evidence could be found to confirm that he had received it in the first place.
+In 2016, the Ministry pressed for the expropriation of the house by the government.
+This required a special law in the Austrian parliament.
+At the same time, an Austrian governmental commission was considering a number of options for the future of the house, turning it into apartments again, using it for a center or a museum that would confront Austria's Nazi past, and even its demolition, replacing the original building with an entirely new structure.

 On 18 October 2016, Austrian interior minister Wolfgang Sobotka said the building would instead be changed to the extent that it "will not be recognizable."

-In October 2016, the Austrian government approved a plan to move or demolish the building at Salzburger Vorstadt 15.
-In July of the same year, the Austrian Parliament passed a law to expropriate the house with its last private owner, Gerlinde Pommer, being compensated for the property.
-Following the emptying of the building in 2011, Pommer had received €4,700 ($5,200) per month in rent from the Austrian government as it had taken over the main lease.
-Interior Minister Wolfgang Sobotka lobbied for replacing the original building with an entirely new structure.
-In June 2020 it was announced that the building would be remodeled and serve as a police station.

-In 2011, the Braunau town council voted to revoke any honorary citizenship that may have been conferred on Hitler in 1933.
-The action was described as "precautionary" as no archival evidence could be found to confirm that he had received it in the first place.

-Population
+The contract was awarded to the architectural firm Marte Marte Architekten.
+The house was to be restored to its 1790 configuration with a double-gable roof, the removal of all of the 1938 Nazi additions, and a whitewash of the front.
+In June 2020, it was announced that, after the restoration, the house would serve as a police station.
+Restoring the house was delayed by the COVID-19 pandemic, and costs considerably increased.
+In 2023 it was announced that, in addition to the police station, the house would be used as a training center.
+The restoration is expected to be completed in 2025, with the police station and district police headquarters able to move in in 2026.

+Demographics

 Economy

 Braunau has a full range of industries including electronics, metal (AMAG), woodworking, and glass.
 The town also has the largest aluminium works in Austria.

 Education

 The BHAK Braunau is the oldest educational establishment in the Innviertel.

-The HTL Braunau has been awarded "Most Innovative School in Upper Austria" 7 times, in the years 2012-2014 and 2017-2020.
+The HTL Braunau has been awarded "Most Innovative School in Upper Austria" 7 times, in the years 2012-2014 and 2017–2020.